The Simplicial EHP Sequence in A1-Algebraic Topology: Introduction

 \subsection{Acknowledgements}

 We wish to strongly thank Aravind Asok and Jean Fasel for their generosity in sharing with us unpublished notes about the James construction in $\Aone$ algebraic topology.
 The first author wishes to thank Michael Hopkins for his stable homotopy course in the Fall of 2012, and the entire homotopy theory community in Cambridge Massachusetts for their energy, enthusiasm, and perspicacity.
 We are also pleased to thank Emily Riehl for help using simplicial model categories, and Aravind Asok, Jean Fasel, David Gepner, Daniel Isaksen, and Kyle Ormbsy for useful discussions.
+We also thank an anonymous referee for useful comments, in particular for pointing out a gap in a previous version of the proof of Proposition \ref{bsmashf_we_implies_ba_we}.

+The first author was supported by an American Institute of Mathematics five year fellowship and NSF grants DMS-1406380 and DMS-1552730.
+Some of this work was done while the first author was in residence at MSRI during the Spring 2014 Algebraic Topology semester, supported by NSF grant 0932078 000.
+Further work was done while both authors were in residence at the Institut Mittag-Leffler during the special program ``Algebro-geometric and homotopical methods.''
+We thank MSRI and Institut Mittag-Leffler for the pleasant and productive visits we enjoyed with them.